defermelowie/SOCOE-course-project/docs/project-report.md

 <img src="./res/screenshot.jpg" alt="Screenshot" style="zoom:15%;" />

+## Short user guide

+### Setup

+First, the top level design file has to be set up, it is important to make sure that the pll is configured to the correct clock frequency his/her VGA monitor requires.
+Then by providing physical input singals to the `chan_in` input of the `logic_analyzer` module, the logic analyzer is ready.
+Optionally some logic could be included in order to operate `trig_enable` via a toggling button instead of a switch (example in [`./src/boardspecific/readme.md`](../src/boardspecific/README.md)).

+### Usage

+After reset, the system automatically starts reading input signals and shows them on the vga display.
+Reading can be paused by pressing the "toggle `trig_enable` button".
+Furthermore switches can be used in order to select which signals are visible, this also updates the header text and hides the channel number if invisible.

 ## Introduction

 The goal of this project was to create a logic analyzer on an *Altera Max 10* FPGA, therefore development was done on a *Terasic DE10-Lite* FPGA board.
 Verilog was used as the hardware discription language.
 The output of the logic analyzer was chosen to be a VGA screen as seen in the screenshot above.